 Instructions

-- In a heavy bottom saucepan, toss the rhubarb with the lemon juice, honey, brown sugar and vanilla.
-Bring to a slow boil and stir, making sure the honey and sugar dissolves.
+- In a heavy saucepan, toss the 4 stalks rhubarb with the ¼ cup honey, ¼ cup granulated sugar, and ½ teaspoon pure vanilla extract.
+Bring to a slow boil and stir, making sure that the honey and sugar dissolve.

 Bethy says